shuftipro/Video-KYC/IOS-Implementation.md

   Type: **string**
   Length: **2 characters**

-  Send the 2 characters long language code of your preferred language to display the verification screens accordingly.
+  Send the two characters long language code of your preferred language to display the verification screens accordingly.
 Please consult [Supported Languages](https://api.shuftipro.com/api/docs/#supported-languages) for language codes.
-Default language english will be selected if this key is missing in the request.
+Default language English will be selected if this key is missing in the request.

 * ## email